AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/fpid.md

 1. If the web page cannot be served from CDN or AEM Dispatcher caches, the request reaches AEM Publish service, which generates the requested web page.
 1. The web page is then returned to the web browser, populating the caches that could not serve the request.
 With AEM, expect CDN and AEM Dispatcher cache hit rates to be greater than 90%.
 1. The web page contains JavaScript that makes an uncacheable asynchronous XHR (AJAX) request to a custom FPID servlet in AEM Publish service.
 Because this is an uncacheable request (by virtue of it's random query parameter and Cache-Control headers), it is never cached by CDN or AEM Dispatcher, and always reaches AEM Publish service to generate the response.
-1. The custom FPID servlet in AEM Publish service processes the request, generating a new FPID when no existing FPID cookie is found, or extends the live of any existing FPID cookie.
+1. The custom FPID servlet in AEM Publish service processes the request, generating a new FPID when no existing FPID cookie is found, or extends the life of any existing FPID cookie.
 The servlet also returns the FPID in the response body for use by client-side JavaScript.
 Fortunately the custom FPID servlet logic is lightweight, preventing this request from impacting AEM Publish service performance.
 1. The response for the XHR request returns to the browser with the FPID cookie and the FPID as JSON in the response body for use by the Platform Web SDK.

 ## Code sample